gipsy/todo-demo/README.md

 ###### To Do

-* Accomplish Create task view and api to send data to backend
+* accomplish Create task view and api to send data to backend
-* Accomplish pin/archive task functionality
+* accomplish pin/archive task functionality
-* Accomplish Delete task functionality
+* accomplish Delete task functionality
-* Configure styled-components theme for <ThemeProvider> to play nicely with antd
+* configure styled-components theme for <ThemeProvider> to play nicely with antd
-* Style components
+* style components
-* Cover api/components with tests and configure loki for visual regression testing
+* cover api/components with tests and configure loki for visual regression testing
-* Add stories for components to reflect it's functionality in storybook styleguide
+* add stories for components to reflect it's functionality in storybook styleguide

 Last updated: 09/10/2018